-Jereet 1 Please complete details of these arrangements below, date and sign this pro-forma and forward to the Disability Officer detailed in Part A. Yes Diago outling the academic reasons below including what further action/ No Please outline the academic reasons below, including what further action/ alternative can be put in place and return this form to the Disability Officer detailed in Part A. State whether there is an academic reason the recommended reasonable accommodation cannot be implemented in the form suggested e.g. the recommendation would disadvantage the student in terms of learning outcomes, academic standards or professional practices associated with the course of study.
-All Sci hool decisions are subject to approval by the Dean of Undergraduate Studies or Dean of Gradi uate Studies, as appropriate.
-Sign ature of Director of T&L or
+Can the non-standard Reasonable Accommodation recommended be implemented?
+Select Yes/No as appropriate below Yes Please complete details of these arrangements below, date and sign this pro-forma and forward to the Disability Officer detailed in Part A. No Please outline the academic reasons below, including what further action/ alternative can be put in place and return this form to the Disability Officer detailed in Part A. State whether there is an academic reason the recommended reasonable accommodation cannot be implemented in the form suggested e.g. the recommendation would disadvantage the student in terms of learning outcomes, academic standards or professional practices associated with the course of study.

+All School decisions are subject to approval by the Dean of Undergraduate Studies or Dean of Graduate Studies, as appropriate.